xiangshen-dk/workshop-building-secure-apis/docs/input-validation.md

 For example, in our application, when defining an customization, we have to be sure that our new customization should have:

- - A **name** for the customization object
+ - A **name** for the user
- - An url for the cape's **image** .
+ - An url for an **image** .
- - A type of **socks** for our unicorn specified by an id.
- - A specific id for the **horn** to use.
+ - A string for **comment**
- - An id for the pair of **glasses**.
+ - An integer between 1 to 10 for **stars**
- - A type of **cape** by id.

-This information should be in our request body to create a new customization that follows specific patterns.
-E.g. the imageUrl should be a valid URL, the IDs for socks and horns are numeric values.
+This information should be in our request body to create a new feedback that follows specific patterns.
+E.g. the imageUrl should be a valid URL, the star is numeric value.

 By leveraging input validation on API Gateway, you can enforce required parameters and regex patterns each parameter must adhere to.
 This allows you to remove boilerplate validation logic from backend implementations and focus on actual business logic and deep validation.